Liquor might not solve all your problems.

 TOP FLOOR | The Masterclasses

-The upper deck of the venue is made up of lounge-like creative spaces for booze-soaked masterclasses – they’ve actually been teaching the art of cocktail shaking/stirring/drinking here for several years, and they’ve apparently got the practice down to a fine art.
+The upper deck of TT Liquor holds a creative workshop space for booze-soaked masterclasses – they’ve been teaching the art of cocktail shaking/stirring/drinking here for several years, and they’ve got the practice down to a fine art.

 Just pray they don’t give you any, ugh, homework.